matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ---
 # Migrate Plugin from Matomo 4.X to Matomo 5

-This migration guide covers how to do some migrations to make a plugin compatible with Matomo 5.
+This migration guide covers the changes required in order to make a plugin compatible with Matomo 5.
 A list of all changes in Matomo 5 can be found in the [Changelog](/changelog).

 ## Create a new branch